 - marked as inadmissible.

-Further, the manufacturing of a controlled substance is an aggravated felony under California law.7 Deportation for an aggravated felony is mandatory.
+Further, the manufacturing of a narcotic is an aggravated felony under California law.7 Deportation for an aggravated felony is mandatory.

 Also, certain types of relief are unavailable following an aggravated felony conviction, including: